 This phase may include audience interviews, surveys, field studies, an experience map or journey map, experience principles, or personas.
 You likely choose the right methods from that list based on the context and goals of the research.

 ⇒ For the education program, we spoke with staff, collected data, analyzed audience segmentation, and undertook a comprehensive audit of the technical ecosystem.
-We created journey maps to understand the actors’ current journeys and how they experienced touchpoints and navigating the systems.
+We created journey maps to understand the actors’ current journeys and how they experienced touchpoints and navigated the systems.
 Journey maps are a critical service design artifact.
-Need a primer?
-Read this blog for a background on journey maps and this blog on the components of a journey map.
 We also created service blueprints to map out their current service delivery processes, identify who was involved, what were the systems, and where there were gaps in service.

 Phase 3: Ideation

 Once you’ve created a solid understanding of the problem, opportunity, and audiences, it’s time to ideate!
 Depending on your situation, this could involve improving the current service or creating a new one.
 We brainstorm and generate possible solutions.
 This can be a fun stage to bring your team back together to generate as many different ideas as you can.
 This can also help to break down silos between teams and push your innovative thinking.

 ⇒ For the education program, this is where we revisited the current-state service blueprint and together with the program staff, we ideated around how to improve and fill in the service delivery gaps.